Rmano/qucs-19-snap/README.md

 # qucs-19-snap

-This is a snap version of the [Frans Schreuder's PPA of QUCSi]( https://launchpad.net/~fransschreuder1/+archive/ubuntu/qucs), corresponding to version 0.0.19-rc3, for Ubuntu 16.04.
+This is a snap version of the [Frans Schreuder's PPA of QUCS]( https://launchpad.net/~fransschreuder1/+archive/ubuntu/qucs), corresponding to version 0.0.19-rc3, for Ubuntu 16.04.